What is Red Light Therapy? Your Complete Guide

 Researchers in Germany conducted a randomized, controlled study of 136 volunteers.
-After 30 treatment sessions of varying lengths, the subjects experienced “significantly improved skin complexion and skin feeling,” including less roughness and denser collagen.
+After 30 red LED treatment sessions of varying lengths, the subjects experienced an improved skin complexion and feeling, including less roughness and denser collagen.

 What are the Benefits of Red Light Therapy?

 Many of the most popular benefits of red light therapy involve treating signs of age in the skin.
-Red light treatments have been shown to help reduce the appearance of:
+Red light treatments can help reduce the appearance of: